top of page

 6. Plant Garlic and Perennials

-There are some vegetable seeds that can even be planted in fall!
-Garlic should be planted around mid October.
+There are some vegetable seeds that can even be planted in the fall!
+Garlic should be planted around mid-October.
 To read more about when and how to plant garlic read A Complete Guide to Growing and Harvesting Garlic!
-Green onion or regular onion seeds can be planted in fall.
+Green onion or regular onion seeds can be planted in the fall.
 Spinach can be planted in late summer and cut back in fall for an early spring harvest.
-Fall is also a good time to consider planting perennial plants such as rhubarb, strawberries, raspberries, chives and fruit trees.
+Fall is also a good time to consider planting perennial plants such as rhubarb, strawberries, raspberries, chives, and fruit trees.
 If you have raspberries already, they may need to be pruned in the fall.
 To read more about what raspberries to prune and how to prune them click here.

 7. Deep Water Your Perennials